 Polls and party allegiances are first mentioned in the 17th century and by the turn of the century elections were being furiously contested among the still tiny electorate.
 Later historians record that in the 1701 election “portmanteaus full of pamphlets and broadsides were sent down from London.
 Every freeholder in the county had several tracts left at his door”.
 In Cheltenham 25 votes were cast for the successful ‘Whig’ candidate Richard Cocks and only four for the conservative ‘Tory’ party candidates.

-In 1776 a by-election was held when the Tory incumbent Edward Southwell became a member of the House of Lords as Lord Clifford and so disqualified himself from the House of Commons.
+In 1776 one Tory incumbent Edward Southwell became a member of the House of Lords as Lord Clifford, disqualifying him from the House of Commons.
 In the resulting by-election contest between the House of Berkeley and the Duke of Beaufort’s Tory candidate William Bromley Chester of ‘Cleve Hill’ £100,000 is said to have been spent on sweetening the few thousand electors – a staggering sum for the time.
 Cheltenham voted overwhelmingly for the ‘gallant sailor’ George Cranfield Berkeley – by 49 votes to 8 – but the rest of the county didn’t follow suit.
 Chester was duly elected for the Tory party with 2,919 votes, while Berkeley polled 2,873.

 Berkeley succeeded before long.
 He was elected in 1783 and on a further seven occasions, another one of the astonishing 30 members of the Berkeley family to represent Gloucestershire in Parliament over the centuries – later including his own son Grenville.

 Cheltenham gained its own parliamentary representation in the Great Reform Act of 1832, which was passed against furious opposition from Tory MPs – one questioned why representation was being wasted on “the water-drinking and sea-bathing interests of Brighton and Cheltenham.. places of resort for fashionable loungers”.
 It was still barely democratic though – Cheltenham still had only 919 registered electors in 1832, all men of property.
 And in the end the very first election was unopposed, the seat going to George’s nephew the Honourable Craven Berkeley, seventh son of the Earl of Berkeley and yet another member of the ubiquitous Whig family.